Karczel/ku-polls/Running.md

 or Searching the PID in your Activity Moniter, right click, and press Quit.

 ## 5. Exit virtual environment
-run this in your virtual environment:
+run this in your virtual environment
 ```commandline
 deactivate
 ```

-Existing demo users and passwords: <br>
+Existing demo users and passwords <br>

 |    Username     |    password     |
 |:---------------:|:---------------:|